Me, excited to be interviewed on a rainy Seattle day.

 One of the biggest challenges I’m constantly running into as a career shifter is the doubt of the legitimacy of the training I got from a bootcamp.
 While I acknowledge that not all bootcamps are created equal and that the training I got wasn’t perfect, what is?
 My bachelor’s degree training isn’t perfect either but it was good enough for me to pass both Philiipine and US Nursing Board exams, and to literally save lives.

-Kudos to Microsoft for acknowledging the legitimacy of bootcamps and for running an apprenticeship program specifically designed for their graduates.
+Microsoft for acknowledging the legitimacy of bootcamps and for running an apprenticeship program specifically designed for their graduates.
 I hope more organizations will follow suit.

 The UX Designers who got in the January 2020 program - the first UX Design cohort in Microsoft HQ.
 Photo credits: Microsoft Leap